About Cabbage, Common

 What is the lysine-arginine ratio of Cabbage, Common?

-The lysine-arginine ratio of Cabbage, Common is 0.83.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Cabbage, Common is 0.83, calculated from 57.14mg lysine and 68.57mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost